SPLENDID-RESEARCH/api-docs/docs/invites.md

 # Explanation

 With Invite Requests you can let us invite panelists to your surveys.
 Whether it is for a new survey or an already existing one, calling the API will lead to invitations beeing send out by us.<br />

-In order to be able to do so we need some information on the survey as well as the participants to be invited.<br />
+In order to be able to do so we need some information on the survey as well as the participants to be invited.
-Since you have access to all panelist and their IDs, each Invite Request should contain the respective Member IDs you have selected.<br />
+Since you have access to all panelists and their IDs, each Invite Request should contain the respective Member IDs you have selected.<br />
 We also need some information on the survey itself in order to set the project up properly within our system.<br />

 # Transmission

-The Invite Requests should be sent to us via JSON/POST to an individual URL which you will be provided with and should contain the following information:
+The Invite Requests should be sent to us via JSON/POST to an URL which you will be provided with and should contain the following information:

 **IMPORTANT: The URL for Invite Requests is different to the URL for status transmission.**